krransby/DATA419_project/README.md

 * The twint search parameters will be ... (see network_scraper.py).

-### Statistical techniques:
-* Transitivty
-* Motif Distrobution
-* . . .

 ## Work distrobution:

 **Network:** - Kayle
-* Which? - Bitcoin, Elections, ...
+* Which? - 2020 Elections in New Zealand.
-* Where? - Twitter, with New Zealand geolocation.
+* Where? - Twitter, within New Zealand geolocation.
-* When? - 1 week chunks over at least a year period.
+* When? - 1 week chunks over from 2020 (52 chunks).

 **Structure:** - House